 Available as of Halloween 2013, the much anticipated next installment of Ladies of Horror became available, including Elyse Draper's short short: Lay Me Down.
 After saving another's life, one with which Charlie has an unknown yet powerful attachment to, she is saved from her nightmare of an existence by a strange woman.
 The stranger doesn't seem to have Charlie's best interests in mind, as she leaves our heroine mortally wounded under an overpass, while interrogating her on her past.
 Through nightmares, and reflection, we find out there is much more to Charlie, than the reclusive shadow that she pretends to be.

-There are many people in my life that have helped me along the way, but four stand out as especially important.
+There are many people in my life that have helped me along the way, but three stand out as especially important.
 My sister, Perry-Ann ...
 I may not have known you, but you have been an inspiration and a teacher.
 I hope that I can live up to the sacrifices made, and lessons taught, in your all too painful existence.
 Bev Longcrier, for making me promise to write, and for showing me that expressing my art, and making myself vulnerable, are two very different things.
-And my parents, Chuck and Polly ... so many things could be said for sentimentality's sake, but the only thing that really needs to be expressed is how thankful I am for your strength and support.
+And Tami Wishart, gone too soon, who proved that trying to treat everyone with dignity and respect, confused those who didn’t deserve it and cherished those who did.

-On the professional side, I would like to acknowledge and thank my agent, Portia Cannon, for believing in me.
-Your wise, down to earth, voice now rings in my ears, every time I begin to become anxious about publication … you have become a cherished friend.
-I would also like to take this chance to thank my copy editor, JP McLaughlin, for his patience and guidance as my unintended mentor.
+On the professional side,.
+I would like to take this chance to thank my copy editor, JP McLaughlin, for his patience and guidance as my unintended mentor.
 And, last but not least, my proofreader and dear friend, Walki Freedreamer Tinkanesh.